decarcerateutah/decarcerateutah.github.io/_posts/2021-03-29-Abolitionist-Look-Recommendations-from-Salt-Lake-City-Racial-Equity-in-Policing-Commission.md

 {% include image.html
   filename="/images/defundpolice.JPG"
-  alt="Person on bike with "defund the police" written on an orange sign" width="70%"
+  alt="Person on bike with 'defund the police' written on an orange sign" width="70%"
 %}